Saving lives of the world’s poorest fishermen

 Why does the maritime past matter?

-Lloyd’s Register Foundation Heritage and Education Centre is the custodian of Lloyd’s Register’s unique heritage collection, which contains more than 250 years of ship plans, survey reports, letter books, photograph collections and so much more.
+Our Heritage & Education Centre is the custodian of Lloyd’s Register’s unique heritage collection, containing more than 250 years of ship plans, survey reports, letter books, photograph collections and so much more.

 What does the world know about safety?